How Google enforces boot integrity on production machines

 Titan versions.

 In the event of a severe vulnerability in Titan firmware, Google rolls out a patch with a greater version number, then issues new machine credentials that are bound to the higher Titan firmware version.
 Any older, vulnerable Titan firmware is unable to decrypt these new credentials.
-Therefore, if a machine performs operations with its new credentials in production, Google can assert with confidence that the machine's Titan chip is running up-to-date Titan firmware.
+Therefore, if a machine performs operations with its new credentials in production, Google can assert with confidence that the machine's Titan chip booted up-to-date Titan firmware.

 Ensuring root of trust authenticity